bogdanlalu/Mask_R-CNN/README.md

  Then install the requirements with pip, not with conda:

-    pip3 install -r requirements_new.txt  # the file in this repo
+    pip3 install -r requirements.txt  # the file in this repo

 Compared to the original requirements in the [Matterport Mask R-CNN repo](https://github.com/matterport/Mask_RCNN), *requirements_new.txt* has the following changes: